samfitgen/trgen/docs/Olympic_Triathlon_Build-High_Volume.md

 > which you'll sustain 75 minutes of effort between 90-95% FTP which will be
 > very close to the effort you'll try to hold during your race-day bike leg.
 > Then, you'll dismount and transition quickly into your running gear right
-> before you take off on a fairly short30-minute run at a Moderate-Hard, RPE8
+> before you take off on a fairly short 30-minute run at a Moderate-Hard, RPE8
 > pace and get as close to race pace as possible as quickly as possible.

+#### Workout 3
+* **Name**: Continuous Base Swim OR Sprint Distance Triathlon

+**Description**:

+> Either Warm-Up 400m Easy, RPE4 2000m Easy-Moderate, RPE6 Cool-Down 400m Easy,
+> RPE4 OR Compete in a B-priority practice race.